 Richland County, OH — Ohio drivers beware.
 Your risk of colliding with deer increases in October, according to officials at the Ohio Department of Public Safety (ODPS) and the Ohio State Highway Patrol (OSHP).
 The increased risk is partly due to the fact that October through December is peak deer mating season in the Buckeye state.

-Three deaths and 980 injuries were caused by Ohio D-V crashes in 2018.
-There were 17,483 property damage D-V crashes.
-Not all D-V crashes are reported so the property crash numbers are probably much higher.
+Four deaths and 885 injuries were caused by Ohio D-V crashes in 2019.
+The death is up one from 2018 but the injuries were down by 95.
+Not all D-V crashes are reported so the crash numbers are probably much higher.